clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       mixer build bundles

-   Look in ~/mixer/update/image/<mix version>/full for the full chrot after the :command:`build` command completes.
+   Look in ~/mixer/update/image/<mix version>/full for the full chroot after the :command:`build` command completes.

 #.
 Build update content.
 Browse to your http://localhost site and you'll see